brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 }
 ```

-However, if your hardware supports bfloat16 (brain floating point), this should be used in lieu of float16, as it has a longer integer (exponent) representation: 8 bits instead of the 5 in float16, ie the same 8 bits as in float32.
+However, if your hardware supports bfloat16 (brain floating point), this should be used in lieu of float16, as it has a longer integer (exponent) representation: 8 bits instead of the 5 in float16, i.e. the same 8 bits as in float32.
 This makes it more numerically stable and does not require loss scaling. bfloat16 can be activated by adding to the config `bf16 { "enabled": true }`.

 **Limiting the size of communication buffers** is important when activating ZeRO.
 In practice, enabling ZeRO leads to the distribution of parameters across all processors.
 This in practice will add a communication overhead, that requires memory to be allocated for all buffers responsible for the data to be sent or received.
 This is an issue as these buffers may be large.
 To overcome this issue, we can decrease the maximum size of the communication buffers so that communication is performed in parcels of smaller buffers.
 We can also enable **communication overlap** that attempts to overlap the reduction of the gradients with backward computation.
 To enable these 2 optimizations, we add to the config: